opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

     done
     notify

-At this point `opentox` web services have been downloaded, installed and configured.
+At this point web services have been downloaded, installed and configured.

-# Activate and use ot-tools if you are using bash
+# Activate and use ot-tools for bash

-NOTE: ot-tools do require the use of bash shell.
+NOTE: ot-tools require bash.

 Add ot-tools to your .bashrc: